 NS-3

-ESTAODV protocol is a new enhancement which goes beyond the traditional MANET routing protocols.
+ESTAODV protocol is a new enhancement which surpasses the traditional MANET routing protocols.
 This new variant of the protocol has to be tested against a mobile ad-hoc network.
 But unfortunately, it’s not feasible to try out this new protocol only for one MANET environment.
-We should test this protocol for different MANET setups for examples factors such as a number of nodes, the distance between nodes, mobility speed of nodes etc. Therefore, network simulations are known to be the best solution to analyze the results in such a situation.
+This protocol should be tested for different MANET setups for factors such as a number of nodes, the distance between nodes, mobility speed of nodes etc. Therefore, network simulations are known to be the best solution to analyze the results in such a situation.

 PyViz